Manuscript preparation guidelines for journal authors

 Keywords

 These are used for indexing your article on ICE Virtual Library (this website).
-Please select a minimum of three keywords from this MS Excel file (if it displays as symbols on a webpage, try opening them in a browser other than Internet Explorer).
+Please select a minimum of three keywords from this MS Excel file.
 When you submit your article, you may also type in keywords not on this list.

 Introduction